kenorb/katacoda-scenarios/corda-ansible-install/step4.md

 - <https://docs.ansible.com/ansible/latest/network/getting_started/first_playbook.html>

-## Verify
+## Expected outcome

-After execution, you should see the red assertion message about missing variable.
+After execution of playbook, you should see the red assertion message about missing password variable.
 If so, please proceed to the next step.